sicily496/DSC180A-QuantizedNNs/README.md

     - `MLP_Alphabet_Scalar`, `CNN_Alphabet_Scalar`: Scalars used for alphabet quantization in MLP and CNN layers.
     - `Regularizer`, `Lambda`: Regularization type and lambda value used in quantization to sparsify weights.

+- **`Quantization_Log_Scalar.csv`**
+    This CSV file contains the results of various quantized models, which are parameterized by different scalar values ranging from 1.0 to 2.0, with an incremental step size of 0.05.

+- **`Quantization_Log_Bit.csv`**
+    This CSV file contains the results of various quantized models, which are parameterized by different bit size ranging from 1 to 8, with an incremental step size of 1.

 ### `pretrained_cifar10`

 This is the directory holding a pretrained resnet-18 model for CIFAR10.

+- **`resnet18_cifar10.pt`**
+  This file contains the saved state dictionary of a ResNet-18 model that has been trained or is ready to be used on the CIFAR-10 dataset.

 ### `quantized_models`